Ser4ph4/Conky-REDUX-Rounded-corners/wifi-readme.md

 author  : Ser4ph4
-license : Distributed under the terms of GPLv3 notes   : Original theme by: HARDBALL ,on my part it was insertions and manipulations in the files - all credits kept Enjoy.
+license : Distributed under the terms of GPLv3 notes   : Original theme by: HARDBALL ,on my part it was insertions and manipulations in the files - all credits kept

+A simple script to display wifi name
+Cheers!
+Addy
 Wifi Icons >
 ----------------------
 #!/bin/bash ->~/Conky_Grey_Ser4ph4/ssid.sh

-# A simple script to display wifi name
-# 'ssid -i' = with icon, 'ssid' = text only
-# Cheers!
-# Addy
+#
 ----------------------

 Visite my git : https://github.com/Ser4ph4